raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 ## Light your rainbow

-To light your rainbow, you will first test it by lighting the whole rainbow at once.
-You will then create code to make the rainbow blink through all the colours one after the other, and then in a pattern of your choice.
+To make sure your rainbow is working, you will first test it by lighting the whole rainbow at once.
+You will then create code to make the rainbow blink through all its colours one after the other, and then in a pattern of your choice.

 + Add more code to control the other LEDs.
-Make sure you have included the right GPIO pins.
+Make sure you include the right GPIO pins.

 Your rainbow should light up like this:

 ![Rainbow Lit](images/rainbowlit.png)

 --- hints ---
 --- hint ---
-Add more `set gpio () to output high`{:class="blockmoreblocks"} blocks at the end of this code:
+Add more `set gpio () to output high`{:class="blockmoreblocks"} blocks in this chunk of code:
 ```blocks
 	when flag clicked
 	set gpio (17) to [output high v] :: extension